13 Aug, 2024

 Synthetic fibers like polyester and nylon are man-made, created through chemical processes using petroleum-based materials.
 Linen is the opposite.
 It’s a plant-based fiber that’s processed naturally, with minimal intervention, which is why it’s firmly in the "natural fiber" camp.

 If you’re looking for something that’s sustainable, versatile, and just downright classy, linen is where it’s at.
-It’s perfect for anyone who cares about comfort and the environment—and who doesn’t?
+It’s perfect for anyone who cares about comfort and the environment... and honestly who doesn’t?

 Are recycled synthetic fibers really sustainable?